0xPolygonID/docs/docs/verifier/on-chain-verification/tutorial.md

 6. Next, click on the **“Create query”**.

-7. Add the Universal Verifier Smart contract address for the selected network (e.g., for Polygon Amoy: `0xfcc86A79fCb057A8e55C6B853dff9479C3cf607c`) in the Smart Contract Address input.
+7. Add the Universal Verifier Smart contract address for the selected network (e.g.,`0xfcc86A79fCb057A8e55C6B853dff9479C3cf607c`) in the Smart Contract Address input.
 ![Query Builder Step 1](../../../static/img/onchain-verifier/querybuilder-3.png)

 8. Click on the **Set request** to submit the on-chain request.